winscripter/dotObfs/doc/Obfuscate F# with dotObfs.md

-# How to obfuscate the Visual Basic programming language dynamically with dotObfs?
+# How to obfuscate the F# programming language dynamically with dotObfs?
 Hello, developers!
 Thank you for learning how to use dotObfs.

-We will demonstrate how can you easily obfuscate VB with dotObfs.
+We will demonstrate how can you easily obfuscate F# with dotObfs.

 # Example
 ```csharp